 Q128: Someone has broken into my house and taken some property, is that burglary?

 The whole body does not have to enter the house.
-If someone puts their arm through the letterbox and steal keys, for example, this is a classed as a burglary.
+If someone puts their arm through the letterbox and steal keys, for example, this is also classed as a burglary.

 Examples of burglary:

-- B smashes patio door and opens it and goes into living room and steals a TV and DVD player and leaves the house.
+◾B smashes patio door and opens it and goes into living room and steals a TV and DVD player and leaves the house with the property.

-- B puts his hand through an open window and steals a purse that has been left on a kitchen unit.
+◾B puts his hand through an open window and steals a purse that has been left on a window sill.